Curriculum Guide September 2020: Changes to the Curriculum

 In these subjects the children are going to be recording their work in booklets rather than in exercise books.
 These will maximise the time the children can spend exploring and discussing the learning in class and reduce the amount of unnecessary recording; we will also encourage the children to reflect on their learning and go further in areas that spark their interest.

 This year we are also going to be using Google Classroom more regularly as a learning resource.
 When your child logs in to Google at home, you will have access to these classrooms and be able to see what the children are learning in greater detail than ever before.
-We will be sharing these with the children over the next few weeks.
-Please try to find some time with your child to have a look at the learning they will be covering.
+We will updating parents throughout the rest of the school year with further information about how we will be using Google Classroom to support the children's learning.

 What does your child learn at school each day?
 Find information about our curriculum subjects here.

-The DfE has published an FAQ document for parents to help them understand the forthcoming changes in statutory RSE from September 2020.
+The DfE has published an FAQ document for parents to help them understand the changes made to statutory RSE from September 2020.
 The FAQ is also available in Arabic and Urdu, and can be found at the link below.